nirizr/argparseweb/README.md

   main()
 ```

-This example will run until stopped, printing a welcoming message for every valid input:
+This example will also run until stopped, printing a welcoming message for every valid input:
 ```
 #!python
 def main():